simonpcouch/anyflights/CONTRIBUTING.md

 notifications turned on and respond to questions, comments or needed changes promptly.

+Note that this package is no longer supported.
+If you're interested in maintaining this package, feel free to reach out to me at simonpatrickcouch@gmail.com

 ## Code style

 Please use snake case (such as `calc_stat`) for function names.